WestiferRobin/blackjack-front/README.md

 - Selling point would be the NN stats (and other features)
     - Should be like 1-5 bucks a month for just the stats while the training thing is free.
     - Should be Free vs Premium package... just need more than a fucking NN feature.
+    - Able to buy more "Fake Money" or look at charging people money some how for "Money"